MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-A-General/section-600.5.md

 (c) An institution is physically located in a State if it has a campus or other instructional site in that State.

-(d) The Secretary does not recognize the accreditation of an institution unless the institution agrees to submit any dispute involving the final denial, withdrawal, or termination of accreditation to initial arbitration before initiating any other legal action.
+(d) The Secretary does not recognize the accreditation of an institution unless the institution agrees to submit any dispute involving an adverse action, such as the final denial, withdrawal, or termination of accreditation, to arbitration before initiating any other legal action.

-(e) For purposes of this section, a “program leading to a baccalaureate degree in liberal arts” is a program that the institution's recognized regional accreditation agency or organization determines, is a general instructional program in the liberal arts subjects, the humanities disciplines, or the general curriculum, falling within one or more of the following generally-accepted instructional categories comprising such programs, but including only instruction in regular programs, and excluding independently-designed programs, individualized programs, and unstructured studies:
+(e) For purposes of this section, a “program leading to a baccalaureate degree in liberal arts” is a program that is a general instructional program falling within one or more of the following generally accepted instructional categories comprising such programs, but including only instruction in regular programs, and excluding independently designed programs, individualized programs, and unstructured studies:

 (1) A program that is a structured combination of the arts, biological and physical sciences, social sciences, and humanities, emphasizing breadth of study.

 (2) An undifferentiated program that includes instruction in the general arts or general science.

-(3) A program that focuses on combined studies and research in the humanities subjects as distinguished from the social and physical sciences, emphasizing languages, literatures, art, music, philosophy, and religion.
+(3) A program that focuses on combined studies and research in humanities subjects as distinguished from the social and physical sciences, emphasizing languages, literature, art, music, philosophy, and religion.

-(4) Any single instructional program in liberal arts and sciences, general studies, and humanities not listed in paragraph (e)(1) through (e)(3) of this section.
+(4) Any single instructional program in liberal arts and sciences, general studies, and humanities not listed in paragraphs (e)(1) through (3) of this section.

 (Approved by the Office of Management and Budget under control number 1845-0012)(Authority: 20 U.S.C.
 1088, 1091)[59 FR 22336, Apr.
 29, 1994; 59 FR 32082, June 22, 1994, as amended at 59 FR 47801, Sept.
 19, 1994; 59 FR 61177, Nov.
 29, 1994; 61 FR 29901, June 12, 1996; 61 FR 60569, Nov.
 29, 1996; 64 FR 58615, Oct.
 29, 1999; 74 FR 55932, Oct.
 29, 2009; 76 FR 66946, Oct.
-29, 2010]
+29, 2010; 84 FR 58915, Nov.
+1, 2019]